Self-Projected Authority in Human Design

 If you are new to Human Design and working out what your chart means in practice, the free Beginner's Guide on this site covers the foundational concepts — Types, Strategy and Authority, and the Centers — in plain, grounded language.
 It is a calm place to begin.

 If you are ready to explore further, the Journey Human Design shop holds a range of resources for different types and stages of the experiment — from type-specific guides to tools for daily practice.
-Everything there was created to support the move from studying the system to actually living it.
+When you would like to explore your own chart together, Sessions are available to book.

 Comments